kaienkira/acme-client/README.md

   https://www.ssllabs.com/ssltest/

 # What you need to use this script to setup a https website
-* account private key (to register and communicate with acme server)
+* account private key
+  * used to register and communicate with acme server
   * the script need the read access of the account key
-* domain private key (your website ssl private key)
+* domain private key
+  * used as your website ssl private key
   * it must be different from your account private key for security
   * keep it in safe place, don't let the script read it
 * csr file (Certificate Signing Request)
+  * used to request the cert from CA
   * can be generated from your domain private key
-  * used to request the cert from CA
   * the script need the read access of the csr file
 * http challenge dir (which can be access by your domain)
   * used to prove the domain is in your control, acme server will